 For all students new to the school, there is an eight-week provisional period.
 Withdrawals during this time can take place if the teacher or parents feel it is in the best interest of the child or class.
 If the child remains past this eight-week period, it should be understood that a commitment has been made for the remainder of the school year.
 If the child is withdrawn by the parents during this period, tuition is due only for the time the child attended school, but the deposit is forfeited.
 If the teacher requests that the child is withdrawn, tuition is due for the time the child is enrolled, and the deposit is refunded.

 If a student leaves the Whistler Waldorf School for any reason after a tuition agreement has been signed and tuition payments have been received, (excluding illness) the family is responsible for tuition determined as follows:

-- If your student is withdrawn in writing after the first tuition payment is made, but prior to the beginning of the school year, your family is responsible for 33% of your total tuition invoice as a non-refundable cash deposit.
+a.
+If a student is withdrawn in writing after the first tuition payment is made, but prior to August 15, your family is responsible for 33% of your total tuition invoice as a non-refundable deposit.

-- If your student is withdrawn in writing on or after January 1, your family is responsible for 100% of total tuition.
+c.
+If a student is withdrawn after December 15, the family is responsible for 100% of total tuition.

-- If the school asks that the student be withdrawn, your family is only obligated to pay tuition for the time that the student attended school.
+d.
+If the school asks that the child be withdrawn, your family is only obligated to pay tuition for the time that the child attended school.

-The family will notify the School’s Administrator in writing stating the reason the student is leaving and the final date s/he will attend.
+The family will notify the School’s Registrar in writing stating the reason the student is leaving and the final date s/he will attend.
 The family’s tuition obligation will be calculated according to the above criteria and the family will be billed.
 The Agreement will be considered in effect until written notification is received.